k-rishabh/k-rishabh.github.io/README.md

 My personal website.

 Things to do:
-1. Fix navbar width
-2. Add about and projects
+1. Add about and projects
-3. Change colours?
+2. Change colours?